philmaas/text-to-motion/README.md

   ```
   Python = 3.7.9   # Other version may also work but are not tested.
   PyTorch = 1.6.0 (conda install pytorch==1.6.0 torchvision==0.7.0 -c pytorch)  #Other version may also work but are not tested.
-  scipy
+pip3 install scipy
-  numpy
+pip3 install numpy
-  tensorflow       # For use of tensorboard only
+pip3 install tensorflow       # For use of tensorboard only
-  spacy
+pip3 install spacy
-  tqdm
+pip3 install tqdm
-  ffmpeg = 4.3.1   # Other version may also work but are not tested.
+pip3 install ffmpeg  # Other version may also work but are not tested.
-  matplotlib = 3.3.1
+pip3 install matplotlib==3.3.1
   ```

   After all, if you want to generate 3D motions from customized raw texts, you still need to install the language model for spacy.